BrettAF/ArrAnt-Team-Repo/Documentation/The Cost Function.md

 %transmitting and receiving arrays
 ```

-## Changable Parameters
+## Changeable Parameters
 The cost function was designed to have no hard coded parameters.
-Part of this design is the changable parameters positioned immediately after the function.
+Part of this design is the changeable parameters positioned immediately after the function.
 The parameters are positioned here in order for a user to open the funtions .m file and change the parameters values as needed.
 Changeable parameters are based on estimated values. <br>
 These parameters are:
 * `cost_per_receiver` : the individual cost, in US dollars, for each cryogenically cooled receiver, with each receiver antenna having one receiver
 * `trenching_per_m3` : the estimated cost, in US dollars, to install a cubic meter of trenching.
 This value should be adjusted based on the intended terrain and required excavation tools